alexandrebouchard/sais-gpu/README.md

     ControlMaster auto
     ControlPath ~/.ssh/ssh_mux_%h_%p_%r
 ```
-2. Open a terminal window and login with `ssh s`, do the 2-factor auth.
+3. Open the UBC VPN and a terminal window and login with `ssh s`, do the 2-factor auth.
-3. Put that terminal aside and don't touch it.
+4. Put that terminal aside and don't touch it.
 As long as it is open, other terminals can be opened without the 2 step auth (required for VS Code remote to work).

 ### Setup remote VS Code